Ghana Movie Awards

 Ghana Movie Awards is an annual film award to recognise excellence in the Ghanaian film industry.
 The first edition was held on 25 December 2010 at the Accra International Conference Center.
-It’s only in 2017 that the ceremony wasn’t held due to the franchise being given to Zylofon media that year.
+In 2017, the ceremony was not held due to the franchise being given to Zylofon media that year.
 The Award Sheme was founded by Ghanaian actor Fred Nuamah in 2009.